ombline/lab-beach-finder/readme.md

 ## Iteration #4: Load beach status

-To finish up with this exercise, we need to add one more feature.
-Show the beach status.
-To do that we will use the flags, of course.
+To finish up with this exercise, we need to add one more feature: **showing the beach status**.
+To do that we will use the flags of course.

-When a user indicates a beach that is already stored in the database, we will show the user the flag color.
-We recommend you to create a css class called `selected` to indicate when a flag is selected.
+When a user selects a beach that is already stored in the database, we will show the user the flag color.
+We recommend you create a css class called `selected` to indicate when a flag is selected.

-In this case, if the user wants to know which is the Florida Beach status and we have already its value in the database (being the flag color yellow), we are going to add the `selected` class to the flag, so the user will see that he/she has to be careful on this beach.
+In this case, if the user wants to know what the status is of Miami Beach, and we have already its value in the database (being the flag color yellow), we are going to add the `selected` class to the flag, so the user will see that he/she has to be careful on this beach.

 **Tasks**

-- When the user indicates a beach, if we have its value stored in the database, we have to show it in the view.
+- When the user selects a beach, if we have its value stored in the database, we have to show it in the view.

-## Iteration #5 (Bonus): Status date
+## Iteration #5 (Bonus): Status Date

-As an extra iteration, we can add the date to the status.
-It's the best way for our users to know if the status has been setted up today or before.
+As a bonus, we can add the date to a status.
+It's the best way for our users to know if the status is from today or a previous day.

 To do that, we will have to add the `timestamps` to the database model.
-We are going to use the `updated_at` field to know when has been changed.
-To show our users a comprehensive date, we will format the date in the server with [`moment`](https://www.npmjs.com/package/moment).
+We are going to use the `updated_at` field to know when it has been changed.
+To show our users a comprehensive date, we will format the date server-side with [`moment`](https://www.npmjs.com/package/moment).

 **Tasks**